ZimCodes/Zun/README.md

 # Zun
-A system file cleaner **currently supporting Windows only** made using Kotlin/Java
+A system file cleaner **currently supporting Windows only** made using Kotlin

 ## Features